Pallavi-Langhe/banana-talk/README.md

 # banana-talk
- This app translate normal text to Minions language
+Minions speak app can translator or convert your text from English to Minion speak or Banana language.

+ You can check it out in:-https://minions-talk9860.netlify.app/